Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Introduction

-In this paper, we provide a definition of the concept of ``data leverage'' and discuss how the concept can be made operational.
+To capture the power inherent in the public's data labor, this paper introduces the concept of ``data leverage'' and discusses how the concept can be made operational.
 Simply put, data leverage refers to influence that members of the public have over tech companies because important computing technologies rely on the public's data contributions.
-Data leverage includes power achieved by \textit{harming} data-dependent technologies, such as ``data strikes'' \cite{vincent_data_2019} and ``data poisoning attacks'' \cite{Fang2020Apr}, as well as power achieved by \textit{helping} to improve alternative technologies and thereby create increased competition \cite{vincent_can_2020}.
-The concept of data leverage seeks to capture an emergent theme in fields that help to make up the FAccT community, including human-computer interaction (HCI), social computing, society and technology studies (STS), and areas of machine learning (ML) research that seek to advance fairness, justice, and a human-centered perspective (e.g. \cite{abebe_roles_2020,green_fair_2018,binns2018fairness,chancellor2019human, vincent_data_2019,arrieta_ibarra_should_2018,vincent_can_2020,li_how_2019,vincent2019measuring}).
-Our goal with this paper is to make clear the connections between the research happening in these fields and, through the concept of data leverage, show that the proverbial whole of this framework is greater than the sum of its disciplinary parts.
-In doing so, our framework highlights substantial untapped potential for future research and policy interventions that support and amplify data leverage, and can thereby further empower the public in its relationship with technology companies.
+Data leverage catalyzes power achieved by \textit{harming} data-dependent technologies as well as power achieved by \textit{improving} alternative data-dependent technologies and thereby creating increased competition \cite{vincent_can_2020}.
+The concept of data leverage highlights an emergent theme in the FAccT community and related areas, including human-computer interaction (HCI), social computing, society and technology studies (STS), machine learning (ML), and particularly ML research that seeks to advance fairness, justice, and a human-centered perspective (e.g. \cite{abebe_roles_2020,green_fair_2018,binns2018fairness,chancellor2019human}).
+This paper shows that this interdisciplinary lens can provide a structure for understanding and actioning an almost entirely untapped source of power that can advance a wide variety of pro-social goals.
+Our data leverage framework also highlights opportunities for future research and policy interventions that empower the public in its relationship with technology companies.